blab/cartography/docs/cartography.md

 We tuned hyperparameters for t-SNE and UMAP through an exhaustive grid search, which picked the best values by maximizing Matthews Correlation Coefficient on the confusion matrix created from a Supported Vector Machine's classification.
 UMAP's minimum distance and nearest neighbors were tuned, and t-SNEs perplexity and learning rate were tuned as well.
 As nearest neighbors fluctuates depending on the amount of samples, we took the best nearest neighbor value from the cross validation and the total number of samples given per fold.
-The proportion value was used to determine the nearest neighbors value for the UMAP plots per disease. t-SNE performed best with a perplexity of 15.0 and a learning rate of 100.0.
+This proportion was used to determine the nearest neighbors value for the UMAP plots. t-SNE performed best with a perplexity of 15.0 and a learning rate of 100.0.
 UMAP performed best with a minimum distance of .05 between clusters.
-While tuning these parameters will not change qualitative results, it can help make patterns easier to identify.
+While tuning these parameters does not change qualitative results, it can help make patterns easier to identify.

 We ran the raw embedding distances through the clustering algorithm Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) to understand the usage of the embeddings to cluster data without the phylogenetic tree.